kevinbader/dank-selfhosted/README.md

 - Keep it Simple
     - Unopinionated baseline for what most people want from a personal domain
-    - Keep dependencies to a minimum and stick to UNIX conventions (simple `passwd` auth, mail stored in `~/Maildir`, etc)
+    - Keep dependencies to a minimum and stick to UNIX conventions
     - Automate the tedious stuff, so you can focus on hacking!

 ## Usage

 1. Boot up your OpenBSD server.
-2. Create at least one user account.
-You will use this account to administer the system, so make sure to add yourself to the `wheel` group.
+2. Create a user account for provisioning the system.
+Make sure to add the account to the `wheel` group.
+Don't use your preferred username for this account - save that for your LDAP username.
 3. Run `scripts/bootstrap_openbsd.sh` as root to add a package repo URL and set up [doas](http://man.openbsd.org/cgi-bin/man.cgi/OpenBSD-current/man1/doas.1) for your user (required for Ansible).
 4. Configure your secondary DNS provider to accept `NOTIFYs` and perform zone transfers from your server's IP address.
 5. `cp vars-sample.yml vars.yml` and edit the configuration to your liking.
 6. Run the playbook! `ansible-playbook site.yml`
 7. Ensure you have reverse DNS in place for your server's IP address.
 This is a critical step to avoid your outgoing mail being flagged as spam.
 At Vultr, this is configured under "Settings > IPv4".
 You should set one for your primary IPv6 address as well.
 8. The last step is to configure DS records for DNSSEC at your domain registrar.
 Run `scripts/ds_records.sh YOURDOMAIN` to generate the records.
 At Namecheap, this is configured under "Advanced DNS > DNSSEC" in the web portal.
+9. Create your "real" user account in LDAP via `dankctl useradd your_username -c "Your Name" -G ssh,sudo -r admin -k "your ssh key"`
-9. Yell at me on [Twitter](https://twitter.com/cullumsmith) when you inevitably find bugs in my code.
+10. Yell at me via [email](mailto:cullum@c0ffee.net), [xmpp](xmpp:cullum@c0ffee.net?message), or [matrix](https://matrix.to/#/@cullum:c0ffee.net) when you inevitably find bugs in my code.

 ## Operational Notes